Wremja: Characters

 Uuno Nisu (Nisu-Unn) (Dan Põldroos) is an alcoholic World War II veteran who fought for Germany and burned Hitler's corpse while drunk in 1945.
-Has a trademark red coat and ugly moustache.
+He wears a red coat and has a moustache.
 He will drink anything with alcohol in it, including cologne and perfume.

 Zorro (Jaan Zorro) (Jan Uuspõld) is Uuno's roommate (after kicking out Uno's family).
 He is a devoted communist who worked as a torturer, spy and astronaut for the Soviet government.
 He wears a beret and two pairs of glasses.

 Haista Gäng (Dan Põldroos) is a severely alcoholic 30-year old son of Uno.
-He always wears a worn-out wifebeater and boxers.
+He wears a worn-out wifebeater and boxers, is a chain-smoker and drinks strong beer.
+He was also briefly adopted by Zorro against his own wishes.

-Laar (Mart Laar) (Meelis Adamson) is a women's hairdresser and a friend of Zorro and Uno.
-He is very peaceful, to the point of being a sissy, but also very interested in Nazism.
-He is constantly harassed by his mother-in-law.
+Laar (Mart Laar) (Meelis Adamson) is a women's hairdresser and the Prime Minister of Estonia.
+Although he’s a fascist, Zorro and Uno still consider him to be a dear friend.
+He is very timid to the point of being a sissy and rarely able to stand up for himself.
+He was constantly henpecked, abused and degraded by his wife and mother-in-law until him refusing to put up with it anymore and escaping to France with Zorro’s aid.

 Ämm / The Mother-in-Law (Maali) (Dan Põldroos) is a sadistic old lady who, after coming to live with her daughter, Maie, harasses Laars.
+After Mart leaves the household, she keeps tormenting Maie daily.
 She almost always wants sex, and she constantly eats soup from a bowl.